 Certain non-U.S. investments involve additional risks and special considerations not typically associated with investing in more established economies or markets.
-Such risks include (a) the risk of nationalisation or expropriation of assets or confiscatory taxation, (b) social, economic and political uncertainty, including corruption, war, and revolution, (c) dependence on exports and the corresponding importance of international trade, (d) price fluctuations, market volatility, less liquidity and smaller capitalisation of securities markets, (e) currency exchange rate fluctuations, (f) high and potentially uncontrolled inflation rates, (g) controls on, and changes in controls on, foreign investment and limitations on repatriation of invested capital and on the Sub-Fund's ability to exchange local currencies for U.S. dollars, (h) governmental involvement in, and control over, the economy, (i) governmental decisions to discontinue support of economic reform programs generally and to impose central economic planning, (j) differences in auditing and financial reporting standards which may result in the unavailability of material information about issuers, (k) less extensive regulation of the securities markets, (l) longer settlement periods for securities transactions, (m) less developed corporate laws regarding fiduciary duties and the protection of investors, (n) less portfolio securities and cash with non-U.S. banks, custodians, sub-custodians and securities depositories, (p) restrictions and prohibitions on ownership of property by foreign entities and changes in laws relating thereto, (q) the possible imposition of non-U.S. taxes on income and gains recognised with respect to such non-U.S. investments, (r) the application of non-U.S. securities, (s) higher expenses may result from investment in non-U.S. securities than would from investment in U.S. securities because of the costs that must be incurred in connection with conversions between various currencies and foreign brokerage commissions that may be higher than the United States, (t) exposure to fluctuations in interest rates payable with respect to the instruments in which the Sub-Fund invests, (u) political hostility to investments by foreign or private fund investors, (v) less publicly available information and (w) terrorism.
+Such risks include (a) the risk of nationalisation or expropriation of assets or confiscatory taxation, (b) social, economic and political uncertainty, including corruption, war, and revolution, (c) dependence on exports and the corresponding importance of international trade, (d) price fluctuations, market volatility, less liquidity and smaller capitalisation of securities markets, (e) currency exchange rate fluctuations, (f) high and potentially uncontrolled inflation rates, (g) controls on, and changes in controls on, foreign investment and limitations on repatriation of invested capital and on the Sub-Fund's ability to exchange local currencies for U.S. dollars, (h) governmental involvement in, and control over, the economy, (i) governmental decisions to discontinue support of economic reform programs generally and to impose central economic planning, (j) differences in auditing and financial reporting standards which may result in the unavailability of material information about issuers, (k) less extensive regulation of the securities markets, (l) longer settlement periods for securities transactions, (m) less developed corporate laws regarding fiduciary duties and the protection of investors, (n) less reliable judicial systems to enforce contracts and applicable law, (o) certain considerations regarding the maintenance of the Sub-Fund's portfolio securities and cash with non-U.S. banks, custodians, sub-custodians and securities depositories, (p) restrictions and prohibitions on ownership of property by foreign entities and changes in laws relating thereto, (q) the possible imposition of non-U.S. taxes on income and gains recognised with respect to such non-U.S. investments, (r) the application of non-U.S tax laws (e.g., the imposition of withholding taxes on dividend, interest or other payments) or confiscatory taxation may affect investment in non-U.S. securities, (s) higher expenses may result from investment in non-U.S. securities than would from investment in U.S. securities because of the costs that must be incurred in connection with conversions between various currencies and foreign brokerage commissions that may be higher than the United States, (t) exposure to fluctuations in interest rates payable with respect to the instruments in which the Sub-Fund invests, (u) political hostility to investments by foreign or private fund investors, (v) less publicly available information and (w) terrorism.
 A Sub-Fund may be adversely affected by the foregoing events, or by future adverse developments in global or regional economic conditions or in the financial or credit markets.